vasalvit/qtdaemon/README.md

     * `--dbus-prefix=<path>` provide a prefix path for the d-bus configuration file.
     * `--initdPrefix=<path>` provide a prefix path for the `init.d` script.

-* `--uninstall`, `-u` Run the application as controlling terminal and attempt to stop the daemon/service.
+* `--uninstall`, `-u` Run the application as controlling terminal and attempt to uninstall the daemon/service.
-* `--help`, `-h` Provide help text on the command line switches
+* `--help`, `-h` Provide help text on the command line switches.
 * `--fake` Runs in pseudo-daemon mode.
 The application object will emit the `daemonized()` signal, but will not try to detach itself from the running terminal (Linux) and will not contact the service control manager (Windows).
 It is provided as a means to debug the daemon/service.

 # Daemon/service installation #